Do You Suspect Your Child Is On the Autism Spectrum?

 What can I do if I suspect my child might be ASD?

 Sometimes ASD in a child is really obvious.
 Other times, not so much.
-Because it manifests itself in so many different ways, and there is no ‘one size fits all’ diagnoses, for those kids that you feel something is wrong, if your gut says that ‘something’ isn’t right.. what then?
+Because it manifests itself in so many different ways, and there is no ‘one size fits all’ diagnosis, for those kids that you feel something is wrong, if your gut says that ‘something’ isn’t right.. what then?
 When you explore all the different forms of ASD, you realise that pretty much EVERYONE is on the spectrum somewhere..
 Some are just more affected than others.

 Contacting an organisation such as SDN Children’s Services is also an option.
 SDN is a not-for-profit organisation that provides support for children with disabilities or developmental delays.
 They also have a dedicated ASD-specific centre in Sydney that includes child care and other services to help children to participate and be included in the community.